 In other words: the deck wasn't failing because the materials were bad.
 It was failing because the install was cheap.

 This is the part most homeowners don't see when they're getting quotes.
 The $15,000 quote and the $25,000 quote can look almost identical on paper.
 Same boards, same square metres, same finish.
 The difference is in the half-dozen line items most builders don't itemise — joist tape, fixings grade, footing depth, ventilation gaps, flashing details.
 Each one is small.
-Together, they're the difference between a deck that hits 20 years and a deck that fails at 8.
+Together, they're the difference between a deck that goes the distance and one that fails at 8.

 The honest take